 one Dutton Jensen from 1984

 Currently, there is no swedish Jensen Club, but some are organised in the British JOC - but without a national subsection there.
-Most Jensen owners in Sweden are organised in general veteran car-clubs and meetings.
+From the questionaire it seems that most Jensen owners in Sweden are organised in general veteran car-clubs and attend their regional meetings.
 Some restrict themselves to contacts needed for the supply of spare parts etc. For Sweden, there seems to be no related forum on "social media".
 In how far this is a result of the sudden implosion of the previously well-organised and documented Swedish Jensen Drivers Club in the middle of the 1990s is unclear.
 The sudden disbanding of a club with 66 paying members (October 1994) is quite interesting.
-In how far the reasons can be found out so long after the events remains to be seen.
-Obviously, the cars and their marque remain to cause a stirr, owners and mechanics who deal with them are proud if them.
+Obviously, the cars and their marque remain to cause a stirr, owners and mechanics who deal with them are proud of them.
 But as more and more cars are not on the road, it remains open in how far the myths about Jensen cars become better known than their specific forms and technical peculiarities.

-While the private Jensen Museum and Archive started with their eyes firmly on the Jensen FF, they have by now widened their scope.
-They provide a lot of information on the factory and its work force, on individual cars and their fates, on selected customers, and offer all kinds of archival information and even merchandise.
+While the private Jensen Museum and Archive started with their eyes firmly on the Jensen FF, they have widened their scope.
+They provide a lot of information on the history of the factory and its work force, on individual cars and their fates, on selected traders and customers, and offer all kinds of archival information and even merchandise.
 Their homepage is: www.jensenmuseum.org

 The hub for most communication on Jensen-related activities is the homepage of the British Jensen Club as it links and informs about what is going on with its international branches and siblings.
 It is the place for discussion of all kinds of technical issues (plenty on restauration and getting the cars to run): encouragement and support of each other's endeavours is their crucial strength!
 Here is the link to the Jensen Owners Club GB: www.joc.org.uk